pokt-network/poktroll/docusaurus/docs/packages/observable.md

 ```

 > Figure 2: The diagram illustrates the buffering mechanisms within the observable and its observers.
 It highlights how published messages are buffered and how they propagate to the individual observers' buffers.

+## Merging

+Observables can be merged together into a single `Observable` instance.
+"Merged
+Observables" are simply `Observable`s that have had each notification they
+publish merged into a single observable.
+By default all notifications are
+published until there are none left.
+However the caller of the `Merge` function
+can specify a `bool` that tells the merged observerable to "fail fast" and stop
+publishing any further notifications, this is only after any of the
+observerables it merges fails/closes.

+This is useful if you want to merge the notifications from multiple sources into
+a single stream, in essence this allows the multiplexing of observables.

 ## Usage